California Health Insurance: 2022 Coverage Guide

 Not only does California have one of the earliest and longest open enrollment periods in the country but if you live in this state you have several options when it comes to getting the health plan you need.
-It’s always best to try and enroll within the open enrollment period, otherwise you may need to wait another year to buy health insurance.
-However, if you have a qualifying event, you may buy health care coverage right now..
+You can buy new health care coverage through January 31, 2022.
+After that, you may need to wait another year to buy health insurance.
+However, if you have a qualifying event, you may buy health care coverage right now.

 When Is Open Enrollment in California?

 You can enroll in a new plan through January 31, 2022.

 Take a look at last year’s health insurance costs, the type of coverage you had and what tier it was.
 What were your out-of-pocket expenses for medications and copays/coinsurance?
 If you want to save some money consider how much each tier covers: bronze: 60%, silver: 70%, gold: 80% and platinum: 90%.
 But note that the higher coverage plans cost more each month.
 Calculate which one would’ve saved you the most money last year so you can choose that plan now!
 If you anticipate surgeries and many doctor visits, even more than you had last year, you may consider bumping up a tier for 2022.